The-Marcy-Lab-School-Assignments/swe-sr-5-1-Nakuziri/README.md

 How would you explain to a budding developer what the drawbacks of using factory functions are and why it is better to use classes instead?

 ### Response 3
+Factory functions have drawbacks because they create a new copy of methods for each object, leading to higher memory usage and slower performance.
+Additionally, factory functions do not automatically link objects to a prototype, requiring manual setup for shared behavior.
+This proves that classes are more efficient because methods are stored on the prototype, meaning all instances share the same function, reducing memory consumption.
+Classes also support built-in inheritance, faster execution, and `instanceof checks, making them the preferred choice for optimized JavaScript applications.
 ## Prompt 4

 Do some research on the history of when / how classes were introduced into JavaScript and share your findings.
 Your response should include: